space-operator/flow-backend/lib/space-operator-cli/README.md

 git clone https://github.com/space-operator/flow-backend
 ```

-`cd` into `flow-backend` and run `spo start`, this will create a configuration file for
+`cd` into `flow-backend` and run `spo start`:
-flow-server then compile and run it (first compilation will take several minutes).

 ```bash
 cd flow-backend
 spo start
 ```

+This will create a configuration file for flow-server then compile and run it
+(first compilation will take several minutes).

 Example output:
 ```